eastgenomics/eggd_conductor_monitor/README.md

 - If any have the state `failed` or `partially failed`, an alert is sent to the `SLACK_ALERT_CHANNEL` to notify of a failed analysis job and the job ID logged to not send further notifications for
 - If neither of the above conditions are met then the job(s) will be checked again the next time the monitor script is run

-This should be set to run on a frequent cron job so that any running analyses are frequently checked for failed jobs and all completing, to send out timely notifications.
+The main script to run in the container is `eggd_conductor_monitor.py`, and takes no arguments as input (all required variables are parsed from the environment).
+This should be set to run on a frequent cron job (either from the host or in a detached container) so that any running analyses are frequently checked for all jobs completing or any failed jobs, to send out timely notifications.

 ## Requirements